 What do shoppers think of egg prices?

-Egg prices climbed significantly throughout 2024, with the average price per dozen reaching $4.54 in December, a 47% increase year-over-year.
+Egg prices climbed significantly over the past year, with the average price per dozen reaching $6.54 in March 2025, up nearly $3 (+82%) compared to last March.
 Prices and inflation vary across geographies as well.
-Although shoppers in urban areas and the Western U.S. spend more per dozen, Midwestern and rural shoppers have experienced the largest relative price increases year-over-year.
+Although shoppers in urban areas and the Western U.S. spend more per dozen ($7.24 and $8.24, respectively), Midwestern and rural shoppers have experienced the largest relative price increases year-over-year (+91%, +85%).

-Consumer judgements of egg prices track more closely to relative price increases than they do to actual prices paid.
-For example, rural shoppers were more likely to describe current egg prices as “very expensive” compared to suburban or urban shoppers, who are already accustomed to slightly higher prices.
+Consumer judgements of egg prices are more tied to consumer context and relative price increases than actual prices paid.
+For example, despite paying the most, urban shoppers were least likely to describe current egg prices as “somewhat or very expensive” compared to suburban or rural shoppers, likely because they are already accustomed to slightly higher prices.
 Additionally, Boomers were twice as likely to say eggs were very expensive compared to Gen Z shoppers, who are more likely to live in urban areas and likely lack the same historical context about egg prices.

 Willingness to Pay